Thriving as an LGBTQ+ or Neurodivergent Leader

 The Future of Leadership Is:

-If you’ve felt out of place in traditional career spaces but know you’re ready to rise, you’re not alone.
+So if you’ve felt out of place in traditional career spaces but know you’re ready to rise, you’re not alone.
 I’ve been there before; I took the long way and made countless wrong turns figuring it out on my own.
 You don’t have to figure it all out by yourself.
 Let’s help you rise—with clarity, confidence, and leadership that actually fits.
-I’m always available to explore what thriving could look like—on your terms.
+I’m always available to explore what thriving could look like on your terms.